Garden Waste Collection Service

 New customers who sign up online: £70.00

-Renewal customers pay £70.00 if paying by direct debit or £75.00 if paying via debit or credit card
+Renewal customers pay £70.00 if paying by direct debit or £75.00 if paying by other methods.

 This collection service will help you compost your garden waste.